doctrine/DoctrineMongoODMModule/README.md

-# SpiffyDoctrineMongoODM Module for Zend Framework 2
+# Doctrine MongoDB Module for Zend Framework 2
-The SpiffyDoctrineMongoODM module intends to integrate Doctrine 2 MongoDB ODM with Zend Framework 2 quickly and easily.
+The DoctrineMongoODMModule integrates Doctrine 2 MongoDB ODM with Zend Framework 2 quickly and easily.
 The following features are intended to work out of the box:

   - MongoDB support